-- git and whatever tools you need to build from source. eg. sudo apt-get install build-essential

-- · Node.JS and NPM.
+- A working NPM and nodejs installation - git and whatever tools you need to build from source. eg. sudo apt-get install build-essential - A working PhantomJS installation or at least the libraries necessary to build it. - grunt and bower installed via NPM.

-- grunt-cli